jcooper2025/Project03-Log-Analysis/README.md

 ### Question 2 views and query

-CREATE VIEW name_titleView AS
+CREATE OR REPLACE VIEW name_titleView AS
 SELECT name, title FROM authors, articles
 WHERE authors.id = articles.author;

-CREATE VIEW title_numberView AS
+CREATE OR REPLACE VIEW title_numberView AS
 SELECT articles.title, goodviews.numofviews
 FROM articles, goodviews
 WHERE articles.slug